-I am a fourth-year undergraduate in physics at the University of Louisville in Louisville, Kentucky.
-I'm currently involved in research under Dr. Benne Holwerda at UofL, and Drs.
-Blakesley Burkhart and Matt Orr at the Center for Computational Astrophysics.
-I graduated high school in May 2019 from the Craft Academy for Excellence in Science and Mathematics.
+I am a first-year graduate student at Columbia University's Department of Astronomy.
+I'm currently involved in research under Dr. Blakesley Burkhart and Dr. Matt Orr at the Center for Computational Astrophysics.
+I graduated with my undergraduate degree in physics from the University of Louisville in May 2023.

 I am originally from Campbellsburg, Kentucky, a rural town where I first fell in love with the stars.
 Keeping this admiration in mind, I headed to high school at iLead Academy in Carrollton, KY.
 Far from the traditional high school experience, iLead is a selective high school program that gave me the opportunity to explore more into STEM.